jonseo/testapi/README.md

 # eksmanapi

-Just a test API for personal use
+Testing custom API for personal use

-use /poke or /colors as endpoints, might add more later